-- 18) The Project shall meet the Class A narrative standards in the bypass reach and Canal, and the Lake Class standards in Swift Creek Reservoir and Yale Lake. - 19) A Water Quality Management Plan (WQMP) is required.
+- 18) The Project shall meet the Class A standards in the bypass reach and canal and the Lake Class standards in Yale Lake. - 19) A Water Quality Management Plan (WQMP) is required.
 All water quality-related plans described below shall be included as separate sections of the WQMP.